mozilla/legal-docs/en/focus_privacy_notice.md

 | To improve security | Technical data Location  Unique identifiers  Browsing data (for DNS over HTTPs only) | **Legitimate interest** in providing  additional security measures. |
 | To understand usage of Firefox | Technical data Interaction data | **Legitimate interest** in understanding how much Focus is used, enabling business functions such as usage reporting and forecasting.
 Klar does not collect data for this purpose. |

-## Privacy Notices for Search Providers
+## Privacy notices for search providers

 [Google](https://policies.google.com/privacy)